- Better Borrowing (214)

 - Property (52)

 Fraudsters want to take what you have worked hard to earn.
 The scale of fraud will astound you.
 Not only does it affect individuals, but private, public and charity sectors too.
-In total it is estimated1 that total loses are around £52bn every year!
+It is estimated that total losses are around £52bn every year!
 Of this amount £9.1bn is lost by individuals.
-So, let’s be clear what fraud is.
+So, let’s be clear about what fraud is.
 The Oxford English Dictionary defines it as:

 |Mass-marketing fraud||telephone calls, letters, emails, text messages||£3.5bn|

 |Identity fraud/theft||misuse of personal information||£3.3bn|